 Need some grown-up time?
 Toast the season with pals at the Holiday Ale Festival in Pioneer Courthouse Square, which boasts more than 50 seasonal craft brews and a special Sunday Beer Brunch.

 Anyone who appreciates a good carol will love Portland’s Singing Christmas Tree, an annual showcase of both traditional and contemporary holiday music, performed by more than 350 singers, dancers, local actors and a live orchestra.
-Choir lovers should also catch A Holiday Celebration by the Portland Gay Men’s Chorus.
+Choir lovers should also catch The Most Wonderful Season by the Portland Gay Men’s Chorus.
 And get ready to clap and shout along with the region’s premier gospel singers at Gospel Christmas, another annual Oregon Symphony production.

 Traditionalists may prefer to ring in the season with more classical fare, such as the Portland Baroque Orchestra’s performances of Handel’s Messiah.
 They’ll also enjoy Comfort & Joy, a matinee concert of classical Christmas music presented by the Oregon Symphony.

 But if your holiday spirit is a tad more Bad Santa, the annual presentation of The SantaLand Diaries at Portland Center Stage is just the ticket.
 Humorist David Sedaris’ beloved account of life as a department store elf is both sweet and sullen, and is sure to deliver the gift of laughter.
-PCS will also present Twist Your Dickens, an uproarious adult comedy filled with the genius of The Second City, Chicago’s famous improvisational comedy troupe.
+PCS will also present Hershey Felder as Irving Berlin, which tells the remarkable story of the classic Christmas songwriter.

 For a creative twist on holiday tunes, try the annual Tuba Christmas concert, where more than 250 tubas play in the middle of downtown Portland at Pioneer Courthouse Square.